They, like DVDs, have a lifespan of ~20 years but can last a lot longer if kept in a cool and dry spot.

 ZigBee baybeee.
 Fully local, offline, forever.
 Nobody can stop them working.

-I live my smart lights for this.
+I love my smart lights for this.
 I can change them at my whim.
 By default they’re brighter and whiter during the day, slowly moving dimmer and yellow after sunset.
 Or I can make them whatever other color but I do that pretty rarely.

 It’s also fully offline and no WiFi used.
 But it seems almost everything you see in the stores are WiFi bulbs you have to get an app for, where one day they might go bankrupt and suddenly your lights dont work.
 Or the internet goes out.
 Yuck.